 Leukorrhea: Is This White Vaginal Discharge an Early Sign of Pregnancy?

-Leukorrhea is a fairly common form of vaginal discharge, especially early in pregnancy.
-It usually is thin and white and harmless.
-But, there can be instances where this fluid is a sign of something gone wrong and warrants further medical attention.
+Leukorrhea is the medical term for normal vaginal discharge, and is usually thin, white, and harmless.
+It is normal in early pregnancy, but there can be instances where this fluid is a signal that warrants further medical attention.
 To help you know the difference between when it’s cause for concern and when it’s normal, this post will cover:

 - What is leukorrhea?